vestalux/sljekyll/new-suggestions/meet-the-author/_posts/2017-02-21-meet-the-author-celia-imrie.md

 I'm quite happy in the present!

-## 4. Best advice you've been given?
+## 4. What is the best piece of advice you were ever given?

 DO IT NOW, from my mother.

-## 5. What is the best piece of advice you were ever given?
+## 5. You have been interviewed dozens of times.
+Can you tell us one thing about yourself that your readers might not know?

 That I'm an orange belt in Tae Kwan Do (but it's good to keep secrets I think!).

-## 6 You have been interviewed dozens of times.
-Can you tell us one thing about yourself that your readers might not know?

 My mother lived in Long Melford and loved your libraries.
 Do keep them open.